NishatSultana241/BugDuplication/README.md

 # SimBug(A similarity-driven approach to detect duplicate bug reports from multimodal bug reports)
 **Built by the following authors**
 1. Nishat Sultana
-2. Liakot Khan Babu
+2. Jiacheng Shi
-3. Sean McClary
+3. Jaidyn Vankrik

    ## Table of Contents
 - [Installation](#installation)